StevenMayher/431-2021/minutepapers/README.md

 1. completing "bonus" tasks Dr. Love offers during the semester, so keep your eyes open for these opportunities
 2. asking and answering useful questions on [Piazza](https://piazza.com/case/fall2021/pqhs431), and **in class sessions**, and
 3. finding typos in the materials and helping Dr. Love to fix them

+## Welcome to 431 survey

+Everyone has completed the [Welcome to 431 survey](https://bit.ly/431-2021-welcome-survey).